TomasBoda/agent-lang/thesis.md

   return symbols;
 }
 ```
-A symbol is based on a simple interface containing the symbol's value and position.
+Each symbol consists of its string value, which is stricly one character only and its position in the source code.
+The position contains the line number and the charatcer number.
 ```ts
 export interface Symbol {
   value: string;